Neal Ford shows what ThoughtWorks learned from scaling Rails development: infrastructure, testing, messaging, optimization, performance.

 In this presentation from QCon London, Ola Bini shows how JRuby is implemented, how it's optimized and what it can be and what it is used for.

-This talk explains how YELLOWPAGES.COM, one of the highest-traffic websites in the U.S., was written using Ruby on Rails, how it was scaled to handle the traffic and how the software architecture evolved.
-Also: the reasons for choosing Ruby on Rails.
+A look at how YELLOWPAGES.COM, one of the highest-traffic websites in the U.S., was written using Ruby on Rails and scaled to handle the traffic.
+Also: the reasons for using Ruby on Rails.

 In this presentation from RubyFringe, Tobias Lütke talks about memcached, the widely used caching solution.
 Tobias explains how to use it and gives some practical tips on what not to do.